00xc/ish2/README.md

 www.github.com http/1.1
 ```

 NOTE: this tool hangs when the server does not support HTTPS.
-The quickest workaround is to use the tool [timeout(1)](https://man7.org/linux/man-pages/man1/timeout.1.html):
+The quickest workaround is to use [timeout(1)](https://man7.org/linux/man-pages/man1/timeout.1.html):
 ```
 $ timeout 3 ./ish2 deaddomain.com
-$
 ```